 Students who are new to the School District of Haverford Township should contact Dr. Jeffrey Nesbitt to make an appointment to enroll in Haverford Online.

 High School students who wish to enroll in Haverford Online must make an appointment with their guidance counselor.
-At that appointment the student will complete a self-assessment regarding learning style.
+At that appointment, the student will complete a self-assessment regarding learning style.
 The counselor will also complete a questionnaire about the student.
-Together the student and their counselor will review the course catalog and make a request for the classes in which the student would like to enroll.
+Together, the student and counselor will review the course catalog and make a request for the classes in which the student would like to enroll.
 This request will be sent to the Haverford Online office.
 A recommendation will be made for the appropriate online program to be utilized based on the student’s self-assessment, counselor questionnaire, and course requests.
-Once the student is enrolled in the online program they will be trained.
+Once the student is enrolled in the online program, they will be trained.
 The student can then start working on his/her online courses!

 Online work = 50%

 Exam 2 = 10%

 The first three exams are created by ALEKS, and the final exam is the same final given to students who take the traditional course at Haverford High School.